Philanthropreneur

-A Philanthropreneur, also known as a Philanthro-capitalist, is a Portmanteau of entrepreneur and Philanthropy.
-Internet entrepreneur Mark Desvauz claimed to coin this term in 2004.
-However, The Wall Street Journal used the term in a 1999 article, while a publication entitled The Philanthropreneur Newsletter existed as far back as 1997.
-Philanthropreneurship is often considered the start of a new era in Philanthropy, characterized by the development of the Philanthropist's role and the integration of business practices.
+A Philanthropreneur, also known as a Philanthro-capitalist, is a portmanteau of entrepreneur and philanthropy.
+The Wall Street Journal used the term in a 1999 article, while a publication entitled The Philanthropreneur Newsletter existed as far back as 1997.
+Philanthropreneurship is often considered the start of a new era in philanthropy, characterized by the development of the philanthropist's role and the integration of business practices.

-The core objective of Philanthropreneurship is to increase the Philanthropic impact of non-profit organizations through the use of corporations.
+The core objective of philanthropreneurship is to increase the philanthropic impact of non-profit organizations through the use of corporations.
 Traditionally, non-profit organizations solely depended on donations, grants, or other forms of charitable giving.
-However, Philanthropreneurship differs by investing rather than donating; there is an expectation of financial profit on top of the social profit traditionally associated with non-profit organizations.
+Philanthropreneurship differs by investing rather than donating; there is an expectation of financial profit on top of the social profit traditionally associated with non-profit organizations.
 Philanthropreneurs aim to achieve social change that is supposed to be both profitable and sustainable.

 Description

 Philanthropreneurs are interested in effecting positive change in the world and doing so whilst making a profit.
-Philanthropreneurs are often "driven to do good and have their profit, too", as Stephanie Strom wrote 13 November 2016 in a New York Times article.
+Philanthropreneurs are often "driven to do good and have their profit, too," as Stephanie Strom wrote in an article for the New York Times.

 Theoretical Framework of Philanthropreneurship

 As an emerging field, there is no defined operating model or strategic approach.
 Still, philanthropreneurship marks the transition from a grant and donation model to a profit model with predefined objectives and constant focus on quantifiable results.
-This form of “commercial giving” demands measurable return, which is why opportunities are assessed and evaluated according to different criteria.
+This form of "commercial giving" demands measurable return, which is why opportunities are assessed and evaluated according to different criteria.
 Factors such as profitability and quantifiable performance are fixed requirements for granting support.
 The shift towards more business-minded professional management has also resulted in a greater focus on long-term goals.

 The application of entrepreneurial practices in philanthropy drives the impact of connected non-profit organizations through strategic funding.
 Traditional philanthropy encouraged the promotion of social welfare exclusively through charitable giving.
 Philanthropreneurship differs from the traditional non-profit organization set up by prioritizing revenue-generating strategies over donations and social impact.
 In philanthropreneurship, prosperous ventures require the establishment of recurring income as a means of avoiding depletion of funds and ultimately preventing the organization's dissolution.

 Philanthropic buying has a limited reach, which is why philanthropreneurs do not dispose of surplus funds, but tailor investments by actively leveraging their class advantages like wealth, time, business expertise, networks, and reputation.
 Philanthropreneurship is measured in impact, sustainability and scalability.

 Philanthropreneurs include Bill and Melinda Gates, Steve Case, Pierre Omidyar and Bill Clinton.
 Philanthropreneurship is now supported by emerging new business models and legislation including low-profit limited liability companies (L3Cs), created by a tax attorney experienced in entrepreneurial finance named Marc J. Lane.